linkspreed/log/README.md

 ## All changes that we will make from 12.07.2022 will appear here ...

+### 06.04.2023 (announcement Linkspreed Helpdesk)
+- We are excited to announce that we are building the Linkspreed Helpdesk as the first official point of contact for all your support inquiries! #Linkspreed #Helpdesk #Support

 ### 06.04.2023 (announcement)
 - We've spent the afternoon and evening diving deep into the commercial regulations for Linkspreed.
 Knowledge is power! #business #entrepreneurship